franciscop/umbrella/README.md

 You probably need awesome CSS (like [Picnic CSS](http://picnicss.com/)) and a lightweight, modern and performant javascript library.
 This does:

-- DOM tranversal (selector, filter, find, each, etc)
+- DOM traversal (selector, filter, find, each, etc.)
-- DOM editing (classes & attributes, html, before, etc)
+- DOM editing (classes & attributes, html, before, etc.)
 - Event handling
 - Ajax